Medicaid Waivers in Virginia

 What is a Medicaid Waiver?

-Individuals with a brain injury who are determined to have a disability and meet the requirements to receive care in a nursing home or hospital and are eligible for Medicaid may be eligible for the Commonwealth Coordinated Care Plus Waiver.
+Individuals with a brain injury who may be eligible for a Medicaid waiver have been determined to 1) have a disability, 2) meet the requirements to receive care in a nursing home or hospital and 3) are eligible for Medicaid.
+To find out if you are eligible for Medicaid, go to www.commonhelp.virginia.gov

 To find out if you are eligible for Medicaid you can go to: www.commonhelp.virginia.gov